lmnaslimited/lens-docs/src/content/docs/05-programming-standards/01-selection-criteria.md

     This allows users to select multiple values from a predefined list, supporting flexible filtering and categorization.

 -   **Always define an explicit options list.**
-    Restricts input to valid tags or categories relevant to the business process.
+    Restricts input to valid tags.

+ -   **Set a default value if appropriate.**
+    Ensures the field is not empty if required.

 -   **Do not use  `MultiSelect`  for single-choice data.**
     Use only when multiple selections are needed; otherwise, use  `Select`.